gkorpal/gkorpal.github.io/_posts/2021-01-11-higher-arithmetic-computations.md

     (Fractional ideal (3, 1/3*a^2 + 1/3*a + 1/3))^2 * (Fractional ideal (3, 1/3*a^2 + 1/3*a - 2/3))
     ````

-    - Python code and output
+    - Python script and output

     https://cypari2.readthedocs.io/en/latest/pari_instance.html